LAC:NYSELithium Americas Corp. Analysis

 Key Factors

-- Low price‑to‑book ratio relative to peers
+- Undervalued price‑to‑book ratio

 Key Metrics & Analysis